gyulanemeth/bluefox.email/email-sending-concepts/smtp.md

 <div class="faq-item">
 <h3 class="question">Is SMTP secure?</h3>
 <div class="answer">
 By default, SMTP does not encrypt messages.
-However, most modern servers use STARTTLS to encrypt the connection, and authentication protocols like SPF, DKIM, and DMARC to verify sender identity and prevent abuse.
+However, most modern servers use STARTTLS on port 587 to encrypt the connection, and authentication protocols like SPF, DKIM, and DMARC to verify sender identity and prevent abuse.
 For sensitive data, consider using end-to-end encryption.
 </div>
 </div>